uzh-rpg/eds-buildconf/README.md

 The Event-to-Image Tracker: Source Code
 -------
-EDS adds Events to direct methods.
-You could simply have a look at this zip file, in case you are already familizised with direct methods and you just want to see the core source code of the event-based tracker that implement EDS.
-The code in the zip file contains comments to the equations in the [paper](http://rpg.ifi.uzh.ch/docs/CVPR22_Hidalgo.pdf).

 EDS source code is structure as follows:

 * [buildconf](https://github.com/uzh-rpg/eds-buildconf): is this reposity where the bootstrapping mechanism to install EDS is located.